FX Trading: Trap or Ticket to a Better Life? (2018 version)

 How to Evaluate a Website?

 In the end, we need to decide for ourselves.
 I want to share though, how I evaluate any site I use more than once a week.
-Since I’m an affiliate marketing guy, I need people to trust me.
+Since I’m a Philosopher working in affiliate marketing, I need people to trust me.
 I sell my Tools for Lifestyle Freedom through other people’s thrust.
 I need to know how to find trustable people online.
 So here’s what I do.
 First, I head over to ICANN WHOIS to look up the websites I want to evaluate.
 To see the information, I need to remove the “/” at the end of the link.
 It’s a potential red flag if I get this result: Registrant Contact Name: Registration Private Organisation: Domains By Proxy, LLC Admin Contact Name: Registration Private Organisation: Domains By Proxy, LLC Tech Contact Name: Registration Private Organisation: Domains By Proxy, LLC In some cases, it’s unproblematic.
 For instance, I use Pat Flynn’s www.smartpassiveincome.com every second day because it’s my go-to site when I want blog-related answers.
 I know Pat Flynn is the owner.
 I respect him because I’ve received endless tips from him.
 Furthermore, I know how to get in touch with him.
 If I type in a trading site and I’m unable to see information about the website owner on ICANN WHOIS or on the website I want to evaluate, the situation is different.
 I would then question the site’s credibility and enter alert mode.
 I would consider why the registrant contact, admin contact or tech contact are set to private?
 If it were an FX trading site with a ticket to a better life for me, I would expect public information about the owner.
 They could at least give me the possibility to send the thank-you-email once I’ve become a millionaire.
 I would expect the owner to be proud of helping others to achieve a better life through the information his website provides.

 Why do People with Zero FX Trading Knowledge Sign up?

-Why do individuals with no knowledge of the trading trade?
+Why do individuals with no knowledge of the Retail Forex Trading industry trade?
 Some find it appealing that Forex is the world's largest financial market.
 The magnet seems to be: “Big is best.”
 Others are, as I wrote, under immense financial pressure.
 It’s dangerous because these people fall for the FX-money-for-nothing stories.
 Many Westerners, myself included, worry about if our countries can afford to pay future pensions.
 We’ll have more people who live longer and fewer working people.
 It’s like two skis sliding away from each other.
 It raises the question about if the economy is strong enough to pay the pensions.
 Some FX trading sign ups come from people who want to secure their retirement.
 They want to establish a separate cash flow structure, which will enable them to live a life without depending on public pensions.
 A person who believes the question about the pensions is a real threat will live emotionally stresses.
 He or she needs to find a way to create cash flow before they can relax again.
 The FX trading story also appeals to these people.
 They need a story to hold on to so they can suppress the emotional stress from being financially insecure.
 Few who sign up for a trading account are willing to: 1: Pay for real education - because it’s too expensive.
 2: Read high-quality trading books - because they need to pay more than $3,99 to access the book.
 3: Aim for long-term goals - because they’re used to instant gratification.
 Real education is available.
 But it comes at a price few are willing to pay.
 Many will pay the $-amount.
 But few will pay the time-price.
-It takes a time to learn to be a successful retail trader.
+It takes a time to learn to be a successful Retail Forex Trader.
 Free trading knowledge is the perfect trap because the ones most eager to sign up love the word FREE.
 Again, ask: Why would anyone give us financial knowledge for free enabling us to quit our job and make money?
 Is it realistic that this dream will come true just like this, BANG, for free?
 I believe in the financial-freedom-dream, but it’s a different idea than the one presented in the broker-commercials.
-As I have written several times: I believe retail trading is a realistic possibility for those who are willing to do whatever it takes. … and it’s a lot more than just pushing the button in Méribel, the North Shore of Oahu or Beqa Lagoon.
+As I have written several times: I believe Retail Forex Trading is a realistic possibility for those who are willing to do whatever it takes. … and it’s a lot more than just pushing the button in Méribel, the North Shore of Oahu or Beqa Lagoon.

 The Seductive Online FX Stories

 Now and then we see stories on the Internet about someone smashing a small account up to millions.
 What is the purpose behind these stories?
 They’re often well-written.
 Last week I read Stock Market Millionaire is Making His Followers Rich.
 It’s a (scam)story about a man who has been anonymous for a long time while trading on a social platform.
 At some point, he revealed his (right) identity as Harry Bell, and he was seen with a (Saudi prince,) the story says.
 The Saudi prince should have given Harry Bell the insider information that turned him into a profitable oil-trader.
 After he had got rich, he donated his wealth to charity.
 But he had also made those who copied him on the social trading platform prosperous.
 A good classic scam story.
 Stories like this cause people to lose money.
 They trick people to sign up for trading on social platforms.
 A well-known industry problem with social trading platforms is the high amount of fake profile; some say about 60-80%.
-By watching Anton Kreil’s YouTube-video about the retail trading, the readers learn more about this problem.
+By watching Anton Kreil’s YouTube-video about Retail Forex Trading, the readers learn more about this problem.
 Furthermore, can the website withstand the ICANN WHOIS-test?
 If we check the link, we get this information: Registrant Contact Name: Registration Private Organisation: Domains By Proxy, LLC Admin Contact Name: Registration Private Organisation: Domains By Proxy, LLC Tech Contact Name: Registration Private Organisation: Domains By Proxy, LLC The millionaire-story comes with no references.
 We hear a name in the article, Harry Bells, and a Saudi prince.
 Many people fall for this story despite the credibility-lack.
 They sign up at the article’s end, hoping they'll also get the chance.
 The stories about nickname-traders who turn $5000 into a million in five months trading from a beginners guide to currency trading pop up online all the time.

 Financial Markets Regulations